 During the competition, you will have access to free, professional business guidance from the Certified Business Advisors of the Stony Brook Small Business Development Center (SBDC), now located in the Stony Brook Research & Development Park.

-The Stony Brook Entrepreneurs Challengen was created by Dr. Ann-Marie Scheidt, Director of Economic Development at Stony Brook University, to provide opportunity for one of the university’s greatest resources—its talented and ambitious students.
+The Stony Brook Entrepreneurs Challenge was created by Dr. Ann-Marie Scheidt, Director of Economic Development at Stony Brook University, to provide opportunity for one of the university’s greatest resources—its talented and ambitious students.

-Sponsors now include the Brookhaven Industrial Development Agency, Suffolk County Industrial Agency, the Long Island Angel Network, and the Stony Brook SBDC.
+Sponsors now include the Brookhaven Industrial Development Agency, Suffolk County Industrial Agency, the Long Island Angel Network, premier sponsor Softheon, and the Stony Brook SBDC.

-Since 2005, the first year of the Stony Brook Entrepreneurs Challenge, the winning student-competitors have been awarded a total of $190,000.
+Since 2005, the first year of the Stony Brook Entrepreneurs Challenge, the winning student-competitors have been awarded almost half a million dollars.
 The opportunity is enormous.

 - This is a Stony Brook student only entrepreneurship competition.